Notification to participants

 All participants in a tender exercise should be notified as soon as possible of their status at each stage in the tender process.
 For example, in a two-stage process, applicants not selected to submit tenders and those that are subsequently unsuccessful should be so advised.

 Whenever the contract award decision has been made, tenderers must all be advised of the outcome of the tender.
-For all EU procurements, a mandatory standstill period of at least 10 days must be applied before the contract may be concluded.
-A voluntary standstill period can be applied for procurements below the relevant EU threshold.
+For all above threshold procurements, a mandatory standstill period of at least 10 days must be applied before the contract may be concluded.
+A voluntary standstill period can be applied for procurements below the relevant threshold.

 Example award notices are provided in the Generic Tender Documentation section.